solohcj/Predicting-Flight-Delays-a-proof-of-concept/README.md

   > <i>The dataset is only comprising of domestic flights within the US as shown above.
 Now this poses an issue that the NUM_ARR_IN_HOUR feature will not capture the actual number of flights scheduled to arrive in that hour (due to missing international flight data).
 The flights into KATL consists of approximately 90% domestic & 10% international.
 We have elected to continue using only the domestic flight data and we assume that the machine will adjust its weights accordingly to the scaled inputs (to simply capture the impact of the changes in magnitude)</i>

-c. <b>crossind_comp feature</b> - This feature will help calculate the various crosswind component a flight experiences on landing.
+c. <b>crosswind_comp feature</b> - This feature will help calculate the various crosswind component a flight experiences on landing.

 **2. <ins>EDA</ins>**